Mismiles/football-club/README.md

 Run the code in an IDE (Integrated development environment) by loading "python3 manage.py runserver" (note the app was built using python3)

 ## Credits

+-Huge credit to the Rajputs Del Mundo team for their input and permission to be used as part of the project.

+-Many thanks to the team at Code Institute for their support, feedback and patience.

 ### Content
 - The front end design was obtained from this template, (https://colorlib.com/wp/template/sportz/) which is also referenced in the footer.